 Lee on Solent, Hampshire

 The area to the south of the airfield is under Gosport Borough Council (GBC) and has been designated for ‘mixed use’ under the ‘Waterfront Development’, which includes residential use.
-However, the only area with airside access is the space west of the tower, which can only fit 5 Hangar Homes, along with the Heritage Centre (wartime hangar) and aviation themed kiddies' play area, for which a full planning application will be submitted to GBC in Summer 2017.
+However, the only area with airside access is the space west of the tower, which can only fit 5 Hangar Homes, along with a Heritage Hangar/Centre which has been offered to FBC as part of the development.

 Because FBC requires employment use on the airfield, these Hangar Homes will designate the entrance hall on the ground floor as an office, with a small kitchen and toilet, which would suit a small company associated with aviation, where the owner wants to live, work and keep their plane in the hangar.
 The double garage could also be used as a workshop or for storage.
 The units will therefore be sold as 'live/work' units, complying fully with the ‘mixed use’ designation, and if planning permission is granted then one of the units will be used by Hangar Homes Ltd and Velocity UK.